psmiraglia/ctf/kevgir/002-jenkins.md

 Two years ago, I read an interesting post entitled [How I hacked Facebook](http://blog.dewhurstsecurity.com/2014/12/09/how-i-hacked-facebook.html).
-It refer to an unprotected Jenkins instance where the author used a Groovy script to execute some commands on the server.
+It refers to an unprotected Jenkins instance where the author used a Groovy script to execute some commands on the server.
 Why not trying the same?

-In the previsour Metasploit search, there is something interesting
+In the previous Metasploit search, there is something interesting

     exploit/multi/http/jenkins_script_console